ywnch/toolbox/README.md

 The module is not packaged, simply copy the scripts/functions you need to your working directory/notebook and import it locally.

+Do check the `requirements.txt` (non-exhaustive) for the applicable versions of key packages.

 ## Toolbox

 > A toolbox for geospatial related tasks, but only one tool exists so far.

-- `connect_poi()`: integrate a set of POIs onto the road network based on the nearest projected point
+- `connect_poi()`: integrate a set of POIs onto the road network based on the nearest projected point.
+Use case and example illustrated in `demo_connect_poi.ipynb`.

 ## Segment Rail Routes